Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: The tt-spectrum of a Fourier-Mukai partner and actions by autoequivalences

-It is natural to ask if there is any inclusion that is indeed an equality. \end{obs} We moreover have the following natural questions, which we will not focus on in this paper, but may be something interesting to study in the future. \begin{question} \ \begin{enumerate} \item How can we determine or characterize maximum stabilizers?
+It is natural to ask if there is any inclusion that is indeed the equality. \end{obs} We moreover have the following natural questions, which we will not focus on in this paper, but may be something interesting to study in the future. \begin{question} \ \begin{enumerate} \item How can we determine or characterize maximum stabilizers?
 This question seems to be related to positivity of the (anti-)canonical bundle of a smooth projective variety $X$.
-For example, the maximum universal stabilizer of $X$ is the whole group if $X$ has the ample (anti-)canonical bundle and it could be as small as $\bb Z[1]$ if $X$ has a trivial canonical bundle.
-See also Corollary \ref{tt-seprated}. \item We can ask the same question for minimal generators.
+For example, the maximum universal stabilizer of $X$ is the whole group if $X$ has the ample (anti-)canonical bundle and philosophically it gets closer to $\Ser\cal T \times \bb Z[1]$ as the canonical bundle gets closer to the trivial bundle (cf. Corollary \ref{new tt-separated}). \item We can ask the same question for minimal generators, if exist.
 Note minimal generators are not necessarily unique.
 Moreover, it is interesting to ask when they are finitely generated.
 See also Remark \ref{minimal generator for elliptic curves?} for some discussions in the case of elliptic curves. \end{enumerate} \end{question}